Ramy-Badr-Ahmed/Merkle-DAG-Matlab/README.md

 #### Integrity Verification

 The verifyBlock method checks whether a specific data block is part of the Merkle-DAG.
-Computes the hash of the data block and verifying it against the hashes in the DAG.
+Computes the hash of the data block and verifies it against the hashes in the DAG.

 ```matlab
 % Verify a specific data block